-Health care within the community must be breastfeeding friendly if a community is to support breastfeeding.
-Research confirms that comprehensive breastfeeding support in prenatal, maternity, and postnatal care results in improved breastfeeding success.
+We are recognizing and promoting medical offices that have made breastfeeding support a priority.
+Programs that receive this designation will receive a certificate, a “Breastfeeding Welcome Here” window cling, and will be listed on our website.
+Health care within the Durham community must be breastfeeding friendly if the Durham community is to support breast/chestfeeding.
+Research confirms that comprehensive breast/chestfeeding support in prenatal, maternity, and postnatal care results in improved breast/chestfeeding success.

 - Come to a Breastfeed Durham meeting or email us if you need support